NGEZI FOREST TOUR EXPERIENCE IN PEMBA WITH AFRICANMECCA

 Read More +

-OVERVIEW ON PEMBA
+GUIDE ON PEMBA

 Dubbed as the Green Isle or El Huthera by early Omani sailors, Pemba Island is a beautiful, verdant East African jewel set in the shimmering romantic azure of the Indian Ocean unspoiled by modern civilization.